VapeCoinDev/VapeX-Masternode-Script/README.md

 ```
 18. Login to your VPS and check your masternode status by running the following command to confirm your MN is running:
 ```
-vapex-cli masternode status
+vapexcoin-cli masternode status
 ```

 ***

 ## Usage:
 ```
-vapex-cli masternode status #To check your MN status vapex-cli getinfo #To get general info such as VapeX version and current block numnber vapex-cli mnsync status #To check if your MN is synced.
+vapexcoin-cli masternode status #To check your MN status vapexcoin-cli getinfo #To get general info such as VapeX version and current block numnber vapexcoin-cli mnsync status #To check if your MN is synced.
 ```
 Also, if you want to check/start/stop **vapex**, run one of the following commands as **root**: